Zenchiyu/POLAR-background-prediction/README.md

 <br>

 - `src/main.py`: It is recommended to use the GPU for model training as it's faster.
 Moreover, as I only tried once to train my model using the research group's CPU, it's uncertain if it works as expected.
 However, if you still want to change the device to CPU, you need to change `cfg.common.device: cuda` to either `cfg.common.device: cpu`.
-- `src/visualizer.py` and `notebooks/results.ipynb` work by default on GPU (if available, otherwise work on CPU) and overrides whatever you've selected via `cfg.common.device`.
-However, you can still manually choose the device by changing in the code:
+- `src/visualizer.py` and `notebooks/results.ipynb` work by default on GPU if available; if not, they work on CPU.
+Although this behavior **overrides** `cfg.common.device`, you can still manually change it by replacing in the code:

 ```python
 cfg.common.device = "cuda" if torch.cuda.is_available() else "cpu"